-Whether you are job seeking in a difficult climate when positions are scarce or in a buoyant market when making the right move is vital, research proves that employers scan rather than read resumes, potential employers are often looking for reasons to reject a CV rather than accept it.
-Consider the following points to increase the likelihood that your CV will make an impression for all of the right reasons.
+Whether you are job seeking in a difficult climate when jobs are scarce or in a booming market when making the right move is vital, it is important to ensure your CV makes an impression on hiring managers when you apply for a role.
+Research shows that employers scan rather than read CV’s, so consider the following points to increase the likelihood that your CV stands out for the right reasons.

-- Ensure your contact details are on and are correct.
+- Ensure your contact details are listed at the top and are accurate.

-- Portray yourself as positively as possible, be truthful and don’t be afraid to sell your skills.
+- Portray yourself as positively as possible.
+Be honest, but don’t be afraid to sell your skills!

-- Put your employment and education in reverse chronological order with the most recent first.
+- Put your employment and education in reverse chronological order with the most recent experience appearing first.

 - Focus on your most recent positions, providing the most information about them.

-- Highlight and if possible quantify achievements (e.g. “met 100% of sales targets and grew the division by 25% within the first year of employment”).
+- Highlight and quantify (if possible) your achievements.
+For example: “met 100% of sales targets and grew the division by 25% within the first year of employment.”

 - Avoid speaking about yourself in the third person.

-- Avoid coloured paper, fancy fonts and photographs.
+- Avoid colored paper, fancy fonts, and pictures/graphics.

 - Use a sensible, professional font and ensure it is consistent throughout your document.